primno/primno/website/docs/guides/events.md

 :::

 :::tip
-Open the decorator link to see the full documentation of the event.
+Open the decorator link to see the full documentation of the event with usage examples.
 :::

 Decorator | Trigger | Type | Manual registration | External function |